huggingface/blog/starchat-alpha.md

 <EOS>
 ```

-Although this works fine for training, it isn’t ideal for inference because:

-- Depending on the tokenizer, the `Human:` and `Assistant:` prefixes may be tokenized into subwords, which is wasteful (especially in a long dialogue)
-- The model will naturally generate unwanted turns until it produces an `<EOS>` token, and some post-processing or additional logic is typically required to prevent this.
+Although this works fine for training, it isn’t ideal for inference because the model will naturally generate unwanted turns until it produces an `<EOS>` token, and some post-processing or additional logic is typically required to prevent this.

 A more appealing approach is to use a structured format like [ChatML](https://github.com/openai/openai-python/blob/main/chatml.md), which wraps each turn with a set of *special tokens* that indicate the role of the query or response.